hugowetterberg/drupal-iphone-site/sites/all/modules/flag/theme/README.txt

 Template variants[3]
 -----------------
-In addition, the theme layer will first look for the template 'flag-<FLAG_NAME>.tpl.php' before it turns to 'flag.tpl.php'.
+In addition, the theme layer will first look for the template 'flag--<FLAG_NAME>.tpl.php' before it turns to 'flag.tpl.php'.
 This too you should place in your theme's folder.[2][1]